Khalil al-Rahman Brigade

 The Khalil al-Rahman Brigade or Khalil al-Rahman Battalion (كتيبة خليل الرحمن), is a Palestinian militia in the West Bank.
-According to MEMRI, the group exists as the Hebron (Al-Khalil) branch of the Al-Aqsa Martyrs' Brigades.

 Attacks

 The Khalil al-Rahman Brigade claimed responsibility for the Ra'anana attack of 15 January 2024, a combined vehicle-ramming and stabbing attack targeting Israelis that resulted in two deaths and 18 injuries.
 The two attackers, Ahmed Zidat and Mahmoud Zidad, were arrested.

 On 1 September 2024, during an Israeli military operation in the West Bank, the Khalil al-Rahman Brigade carried out a shooting attack on the Tarqumiyah checkpoint, south of Hebron, that killed three Israeli police officers.
-Hamas praised the attack as a “natural response” to the war in Gaza.
+Hamas praised the attack as a "natural response" to the war in Gaza.
 Mohannad Mohammad Mahmoud Al-Asoud, who was allegedly one of the participating militants, was assassinated by Israeli forces at his home in Hebron the next day.